 There's a lot of misinformation around the concept of link cloaking.
-The term “cloaking” itself sounds sinister, but cloaking links is actually a standard and useful practice in the world of online marketing.
+While the term “cloaking” itself sounds sinister, cloaking links is actually a standard and useful practice in the world of online marketing.

 With link cloaking, you can take long, complex URLs and make them more user-friendly.
 Cloaking also enables you to protect your valuable affiliate commissions from hijacking scripts, which makes the practice even more essential.

 In this article, we'll break down how link cloaking works and why you should be using it.
 Then we'll talk about how to get started.
 Let's get to it!

 An Introduction to Link Shortening

 The first thing we need to do is establish the difference between link shortening and cloaking.
 A lot of people use both terms interchangeably, but they're not the same thing.

 Link shortening involves taking a link and – you guessed it – cutting it short.
 Here are two quick examples:

 As you can see, the first link is longer; whereas, the second link has been shortened.

 The goal of link shortening is to create URLs that are easier to remember and share.
 When a visitor clicks on that second URL, they're redirected to the first one, so nothing changes beyond the look of the link.